ethanmye-rs/ethanmyers/content/projects/JuulClone.md

 # Going Forward

 I don't actually smoke, so this isn't a project I'll be pursing in the future.
 However, I think there are several avenues worth pursuing.
-Notably -- synthetic nicotine, which lacks the impurities that affect flavor in commercially avaiable extracted nicotine, compound acid mixtures (i.e, a mixture of malic acid and benzoic acid), reduced nicotine levels, novel carriers, etc.
+Notably -- synthetic nicotine, which lacks the impurities that affect flavor in commercially available extracted nicotine, compound acid mixtures (i.e, a mixture of malic acid and benzoic acid), reduced nicotine levels, novel carriers, etc.